PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 ### Enrichment Map

-EM is a visualization analysis tool that organizes gene sets into an information rich similarity network.
-The true power of Enrichment Map is that it reduces complexity by grouping similar gene sets; These clusters can then be annotated with an overarching 'theme' that is representative of the group (Figure 2).
+EM is a visualization analysis tool that organizes gene sets into an information-rich similarity network.
+The true power of Enrichment Map is that it is a visual display method that reduces complexity by grouping similar gene sets as defined by the number of overlapping genes.
+These clusters can then be annotated with a representative label gleaned from the characteristics of the individual gene sets (Figure 2).

-Gene sets are represented as nodes where the number of genes correlates with node diameter.
-Edges between nodes represent shared genes, where the amount of overlap is represented by thickness.
+Gene sets are represented as nodes whose radius is proportional to the number of genes.
+Edges indicate nodes with shared genes, where the thickness of the line is proportional to the degree of overlap.
 Finally, EM can use node color to represent other dimensions of the data, for example, gene sets enriched in different classes.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">